 KC Recycles is Kansas City’s curbside recycling program.
 Recycling is voluntary and residents can set their recyclables out every week or less often on an as-needed basis.
 The KC Recycles bin signals the recycling truck to stop.
 (Eligible households are single-family residences and apartments of six or fewer units).
 The frequently asked questions page answers more than a dozen questions about the program and recycling in general.

 Prior to recycling, please remove food and rinse containers.
 Don't contaminate!

 Items You Can Recycle Curbside

-- Office paper, junk mail, newspapers (without plastic rain bag), phone books, catalogs and magazines
+- Office paper, junk mail, newspapers (without plastic rain bag), catalogs and magazines

 - Manila folders